bgse-datascience-group8/conflicts_analysis_project/documentation/process.md

 * Adapt script to:
     * Create table with GLOBALEVENTID uniqueness constraint?
+    * Import data with schema and indices? (which are the best indices?)
     * Prossibly import data into partitioned (monthly) tables?
     * Limit import to events with some qualification of significance?